elennick/retry4j/README.md

             .build();

     try {
-      RetryResults results = new RetryExecutor(config).execute(callable);
+      CallResults<Object> results = new CallExecutor(config).execute(callable);
+      Object object = results.getResult(); //the
-    } catch(CallFailureException cfe) {
+    } catch(RetriesExhaustedException ree) {
-      //the call exhausted all tries without succeeding } catch(UnexpectedCallFailureException ucfe) {
+      //the call exhausted all tries without succeeding } catch(UnexpectedException ue) {
       //the call threw an unexpected exception that was not specified to retry on }

 Or even more simple using one of the predefined config options:

-    Callable<Boolean> callable = () -> {
+    Callable<Object> callable = () -> {
         //code that you want to retry until success OR retries are exhausted OR an unexpected exception is thrown };

     try {
-      RetryExecutor executor = new RetryExecutor(RetryConfig.simpleFixedConfig());
+      CallExecutor executor = new CallExecutor(RetryConfig.simpleFixedConfig());
-      RetryResults results = executor.execute(callable);
+      CallResults<Object> results = executor.execute(callable);
-    } catch(CallFailureException cfe) {
+    } catch(RetriesExhaustedException ree) {
-      //the call exhausted all tries without succeeding } catch(UnexpectedCallFailureException ucfe) {
+      //the call exhausted all tries without succeeding } catch(UnexpectedException ue) {
       //the call threw an unexpected exception that was not specified to retry on }

 ## Motivation

 There are several libraries that have similar capabilities this but I found them to either not work as advertised, to be overly complex or to be poorly documented.
-Retry4j aims to be simple, readable and to be well documented.
+Retry4j aims to be readable, well documented and streamlined.

 ## Documentation

 ### General

-Retry4j currently supports simple calls that do not return any complex logic that needs to be handled.
-It only supports synchronous requests and does not handle threading or asynchronous callbacks for you.
+Retry4j only supports synchronous requests and does not handle threading or asynchronous callbacks for you.
 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.

 ### Exception Handling Config

-If you do not specify how exceptions should be handled or explicitly say **failOnAnyException()**, the RetryExecutor will fail and throw an **UnexpectedCallFailureException**.
+If you do not specify how exceptions should be handled or explicitly say **failOnAnyException()**, the CallExecutor will fail and throw an **UnexpectedException**.
 Use this configuration if you want the executor to cease its work when it runs into any exception at all.

     RetryConfig config = new RetryConfigBuilder()
             .failOnAnyException()
             .build();

 If you want to specify specific exceptions that should cause the executor to continue and retry on encountering, specify them using the **retryOnSpecificExceptions()** config method.
 This method can accept any number of exceptions if there is more than one that should indicate the executor should continue retrying.
-All other unspecified exceptions will immediately interupt the executor and throw an **UnexpectedCallFailureException**.
+All other unspecified exceptions will immediately interupt the executor and throw an **UnexpectedException**.

     RetryConfig config = new RetryConfigBuilder()
             .retryOnSpecificExceptions(ConnectException.class, TimeoutException.class)